LINCOLN PARK AND OLD TOWN STAYCATION / VACATION

 Lincoln Park Home Walk: My own recommended one-hour walking tour of the most unique contemporary homes and McMansions (valued as high as $18 million) in the neighborhood.
 Starts at 953 W. Willow Street

 Elks Veterans Memorial: I don’t think it occurs to many locals that this memorial is open to the public most days of the week, much of the year.
 Chances are you’ll have the friezes, statues, murals and grand rooms all to yourself.
 Don’t miss the photos in the room in the basement.
+The photo below is of the Grand Reception Room, which features a mural of the Feast of Mount Olympus, an abundance of gold leafing, all hand-carved wood, and door knobs with itty-bitty elk heads etched into them.
 2750 N. Lakeview Avenue

 Astor Street Walk: Lincoln Park has Burling Street; Old town has Astor.
 Astor Street (named after John Jacob Astor) is home to Chicago’s most expensive, elaborate and stunning 19th-century homes.
 Take this walk right around dusk for glimpses of the decor inside them.
 Start at North Avenue and Astor Street